Sdcrouse/careers-opening-the-line-of-communication/README.md

 ## Follow Up Subject Lines

 The subject line of your follow up is just as critical as the subject line of your original email.
-As we’ve mentioned above, since working professional are incredibly busy, they may have genuinely missed seeing your email the first time or forgotten about it.
+As we’ve mentioned above, since working professionals are incredibly busy, they may have genuinely missed seeing your email the first time or forgotten about it.
 That’s why making it clear that your email is a follow up to a previous email is so important; this lets the recipient know that you’ve tried contacting them before about something that you consider to be important to engage with them about.

 Sometimes all it takes is a follow up to elicit a response.
 In turn, make your subject line similar to your original email subject line (so they can recognize it), with additional ‘follow up’ languaging, keeping it concise and to the point.